lulab/COME/README.md

 ## 2. Usage and Examples

-	/path/to/bin_subfolder/COME_main.sh /path/to/your/transcripts.gtf	/path/to/your/output_folder/	/path/to/bin_subfolder/	species;
+	bash /path/to/bin_subfolder/COME_main.sh /path/to/your/transcripts.gtf	/path/to/your/output_folder/	/path/to/bin_subfolder/	species;

 _____
 * `/path/to/bin_subfolder/` is the path where you kept downloaded COME's "bin" subfolder, i.e., the `$Bin_dir`